2025-2026 Academic Catalog

 Collegiate Associate Professor: C. M. Courtney, J.J.
 Simpson, and C.C Tseng

-Associate Professor of Practice: L. Anderson, D. R. Buengel, R. A. Hunt, E. C. Jamison, R. Poff, and D. J. Williamson
+Associate Professor of Practice: L. Anderson, D. R. Buengel, E. C. Jamison, N. Mer, R. Poff, A. J. Reed, A. Whitaker, and D. J. Williamson

-Assistant Professor of Practice: M. E. Deck, P. Kiratikosolrak, S. Matuszak, and W. A. Schaudt
+Assistant Professor of Practice: C. L. Boyette, M. E. Deck, C. D. Hopkins, P. Kiratikosolrak, S. Matuszak, L. T. Raschke, J. D. Roark, W. A. Schaudt and K. Slagel

 Instructors: A. L. Beleny